More Than a Day or Week: the World is Embracing Conflict Resolution

 • Obtain national synergy by having celebrations happen across the country and around the world on the same day.

 Conflict Resolution Day has grown into an international movement.
 Many organizations, such as the US Federal Mediation and Conciliation Service and the Canadian province of British Columbia, have elevated the ideals of the day into a weeklong celebration.
 Check this B.C. proclamation for 2022.
-Clearly there is consensus conflict resolution deserves more than a day’s worth of attention!
+Clearly, there is consensus conflict resolution deserves more than a day’s worth of attention!

 Mediation Week